cross-seed/cross-seed.org/docs/basics/options.md

 :::

 Set this to `true` to use the flat-folder style linking previously used in v5.
-This option will otherwise link any matches to a tracker specific folder inside of `linkDir` (if set).
+This option will otherwise link any matches to a tracker-specific folder inside of `linkDir` (if set).

 :::caution Be Advised
 If you are using `qbitmanage` and/or AutoTorrentManagement in any capacity, it is highly recommended that you enable this options.